iagocanalejas/dualcache/README.md

 **LIBRARY BASED IN [dualcache](https://github.com/vincentbrison/dualcache)**

-# Added
- - The option to set a lifetime to entries

 # Description
 This android library provide a cache with 2 layers, one in RAM in top of one on local storage.
 Caches can be configured to have a persistence time